strategicdefense/strategicdefense.github.io/terms.md

         jurisdiction.

     11. Governing Law.
-This Agreement will be governed by and construed in accordance with the legislations of Delegislationare, without applying conflict of legislation principles.
+This Agreement will be governed by and construed in accordance with the legislations of Wyoming.

     12. Dispute Resolution.
 “Dispute” means any conflict or controversy arising out of or relating to any interpretation, construction,